Knotx/knotx/README.md

 ```
 mvn spring-boot:run
 ```
-This will run the sample server with mock services and sample local and remote repositories.
-Sample templates are avaiable at:
+This will run the sample server with mock services and sample repositories.
+Sample pages are available at:

 ```
 http://localhost:8092/content/local/simple.html